About the course

 - Server vs Client-side

-- Why WebAssembly is awesomer
+- Why WebAssembly is awesome

 - Client-side UI development with Components

-- Interop with JavaScript if you really need to
+- Interop with JavaScript (if you really need to!)

 - Unit testing your Blazor app